 Several companies have stepped up to meet new demands during the COVID-19 global pandemic and pivoted their production lines to make much-needed items.
 Automakers have shifted their manufacturing abilities from vehicles to ventilators, fashion designers have started making face masks and distilleries have learned to make hand sanitizer.

-"The engineering that has gone on behind the scenes is one of the untold stories of this crisis," said Andy Moses, senior vice president of global products for Penske Logistics.
+"The engineering that has gone on behind the scenes is one of the untold stories of this crisis," said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
 “The leadership companies have shown is remarkable.”

 These shifts add complexity to the supply chain as manufacturers work to source new raw materials and get their high-demand items into the hands of those who need them.

 "Right now, many of the decisions are being made on the fly,” Moses said.
 “I don't think anyone has laid out the complete supply chain in a linear fashion.
 Instead, people are trying to coordinate concurrent workstreams."

 This new reality makes supply chain visibility critical.
 “When everybody is working as fast as possible, it becomes even more important to quantify what ‘as fast as possible’ means,” Moses said.
 “Manufacturers must know what components have been ordered, when those orders have been fulfilled, and the day and time components will arrive so they can plan labor and production.”

 Third-party logistics (3PL) providers can help manufacturers pivot rapidly during the COVID-19 pandemic.
 “We’re adaptable and used to things changing,” Moses said.
 “We can help select modes and identify carriers, and we have a proven IT platform that provides visibility and can help manufacturers interface with suppliers.”

 “We make it easy for people to collaborate on a common platform.”